Legacy SEMP

 • When using SEMP v1 over message bus service, a number of TLS/SSL-specific Session properties must be specified to create a secure Session.

-For information on these properties, refer to Creating Secure Sessions for the Solace enterprise APIs and/or Secure Connections for the Solace JMS API.
+For information on these properties, see Creating Secure Sessions for the PubSub+ Messaging APIs and/or Secure Connections for the PubSub+ Messaging API for JMS.

 SEMP v1 Request Over HTTP Service